MicronXD/react-webpack-cookbook/content/README.md

 The purpose of this cookbook is to guide you into the world of React and Webpack.
 Both are powerful technologies and when used together, frontend development becomes a joy.

-The cookbook should have something to offer for all skill levels.
-If you are interested in just React, skip the Webpack part and vice versa.
+The cookbook should have something to offer all skill levels.
+If you are interested in just React, skip the Webpack part or vice versa.
 A more tutorial oriented approach is available in the form of [SurviveJS - Webpack and React](http://survivejs.com/) book.

 ## React